Enquire Now!

 Jeep tiger safaris in India, in the Corbett National Park are considered to be the best way to truly experience the flora and fauna of the landscape.
 You can choose a solo tiger safari tour or go with a small group in an open-air jeep.
 The safari experience happens throughout the day and lasts for about 3 hours on each occasion.

-National Parks are typically divided into multiple zones to make safari tours across it more convenient and easier to comprehend for tourists.
-You can access Kanha National Park through one of five gates – Dhangari, Aamdanda, Dhela, Durgadevi and Bhandarpani.
+National parks are typically divided into multiple zones to make safari tours more convenient and manageable for visitors.
+Jim Corbett National Park can be accessed through seven main gates: Dhangari, Aamdanda, Dhela, Durgadevi, Vatanvasa, Pakhro, and Bhandarpani.

 Zoning in: The Corbett National Park Experience